Adishtienmetz/Astero-Tracker/README.md

 # Do this steps in order to run it yourself

 * run npm install
-* make sure to replace the key value in App.js with your own API key from "https://api.nasa.gov/".
+* make sure to replace the key value in App.js and in AsteroidDetails.js with your own API key from "https://api.nasa.gov/".

 ## Available Scripts